What is Unfair Dismissal?

 An employee who has been unfairly dismissed can claim reinstatement (old job back), re-engagement (different job with same employer) or compensation for unfair dismissal.

-Our experienced employment solicitors advise both employers and employees.
+Our experienced employment solicitors in East Sussex advise both employers and employees.
 If you are an employer we can advise you on the options open to you when dismissing an employee and how to minimise the risk of a claim being made against you, or if you are employee we can advise you on your employment law rights and whether you have a claim against your employer and the likely value of that claim.
 We provide specialised and pragmatic advice on all aspects of employment law.

 If you would like any further information about Employment Law then please telephone the following contact numbers to arrange an appointment: